Erythrulose

 The free radicals are due to the action of UV light on AGE (advanced glycation end-products) as a result of the reaction of DHA with the skin, and the intermediates, such as Amadori products (a type of AGE), that lead to them.
 AGEs absorb UV light, but do not have melanin's extended electronic structure that dissipates the energy, so part of it goes towards starting free radical chain reactions instead, in which other AGEs participate readily.
 AGEs are behind the damage to the skin that occurs with high blood sugar in diabetes where similar glycation occurs.

 Erythrulose is a clear to pale-yellowish liquid, which naturally occurs in red raspberries.
 According to one method, it is made through aerobic fermentation by the bacterium Gluconobacter, followed by extensive multi-step purification.

-Erythrulose and dihydroxyacetone (DHA) are very similar in composition, and both react much the same way on the skin surface.
+Erythrulose and dihydroxyacetone (DHA) are similar in composition, and both react much the same way on the skin surface.
 Erythrulose produces a lighter and slower-developing tan, taking 24 to 48 hours to complete development.
 When used alone, it fades faster than a DHA-based sunless tan.
 Some people feel the final tone of erythrulose is slightly redder, and less bronze, than the DHA-based tan.
 It may be less drying to the skin surface, helping provide a smoother fading tint.
 When combined with DHA, the resulting sunless tan is said to last longer, fade better, and provide a more cosmetically pleasing color tone.
 In sunless tanning products, it is incorporated at 1% to 3% levels.

 Because the skin continually exfoliates itself, losing thousands of dead surface skin cells each day, the tan hue is temporary.
 The tan appearance lasts from two to 10 days, depending on application type and skin condition.

 Not all users develop a tan coloration from erythrulose; some may find their fading is more uneven and blotchy when this ingredient is used.
 Because of the added cost associated with this ingredient, some manufacturers feel it is an inefficient additive to the sunless tanning product line.

 Individuals sensitive to DHA may be able to use erythrulose as a skin-safe self-tanning replacement.
 Erythrulose is more expensive, and difficult to obtain.

 Erythrulose is not currently approved by the Food and Drug Administration (FDA) as a self-tanning agent.